blastbay/verblib/README.md

 The library is written in C and is distributed as a single header file.
 It should compile on pretty much any platform with a C89 compiler as long as floats are available.
 If you find a platform on which it does not work, please let me know.

-IMPORTANT: The reverb currently only works with 2 channels, at a sample rate of 44100 HZ.
+IMPORTANT: The reverb currently only works with 1 or 2 channels, at a sample rate of 44100 HZ.
 These restrictions will be lifted in a future version.